 Ongoing

 The Margarita Trail promises to be one of your most memorable Santa Fe culinary adventures.
 Your adventure starts with purchasing the Margarita Trail Passport at any TOURISM Santa Fe Visitors Center or downloading the app via Google Play or the Apple App Store.
-With more than 40 margaritas on the Trail to tantalize your taste buds, you’re sure to find a favorite or two!
+With 50+ margaritas on the Trail to tantalize your taste buds, you’re sure to find a favorite or two!
 As an added bonus, with your Passport you will receive interactive maps and $1 off the signature Margarita Trail cocktail.

 Take the Taste of Santa Fe Home

 September is chile harvest month!
 Do as the locals do and purchase your year supply of green chile during this plentiful time.
 You may know that chile production has a significant impact on New Mexico’s economy.
-In fact, in 2020, New Mexico produced 68,000 tons chile, with an estimated value of $52 million, making it the top cash crop in the state.
+In fact, in 2023, New Mexico produced 46,750 tons chile, with an estimated value of $41.5 million, making it the top cash crop in the state.
 Join in the taste sensation.
 Just follow your nose to find roasters in parking lots across The City Different or at the Santa Fe Farmers' Market.

 Get a taste of The City Different!
 Order your Official Santa Fe Visitors Guide now or browse our deals and specials to help you plan your next trip to Santa Fe.